myrizpod/MilkywayExplorer/README.md

-Project is split in two main branches:
+Project is split in a bunch of main branches:

 <h1> Space </h1>